GPX To Features (Conversion)

 (Optional)

-Specifies the geometry type of the output feature class.
+Specifies the geometry type of the output feature class that will be created.

 • PointsAn output point feature class will be created.
 All GPX points will be included in the output.
 This is the default.